 A Māori Chieftainess (Harata Rewiri Tarapata, 1831-1913)

-Goldie called his portraits of Māori sitters ‘Ethnographs’ and he concentrated on high status individuals such as Harata Rewiri Tarapata of the Ngāpuhi people.
+Goldie called his portraits of Māori sitters ‘Ethnographs’, and he concentrated on high status individuals, like this painting of Harata Rewiri Tarapata of the Ngāpuhi people.
+She was the descendant of two noted chiefs, both early signatories of the 1840 Treaty of Waitangi.